Boiler glossary A

 AIR-FUEL RATIO -- The ratio of air weight to fuel wight consumed in a furnace.

-AIR PUMP -- A reciprocating or centrifugal pump used to remove air, and some tomes the condensate, from the condenser of a steam plant.
+AIR PUMP -- A reciprocating or centrifugal pump used to remove air, and sometimes the condensate, from the condenser of a steam plant.

 AIR VENT -- A valved opening in the top of the highest drum of a boiler or pressure vessel for venting air.